techwithpat/BlazorTeamRetro/README.md

 1. Clone the repository to your local machine.
 2. Open the solution in Visual Studio or your preferred code editor.
 3. Build the solution to restore NuGet packages and dependencies.
-4. Start the server projects.
+4. Start the server project.

 ## Dependencies

-- .NET 7 and Web Developement Workload
+- .NET 7 and Web Development Workload

 Make sure to have the required runtime and SDK versions installed to run the application smoothly.

-## Contributions

-We welcome contributions to improve the functionality and features of the application.
-If you encounter any issues or have ideas for enhancements, please open an issue or submit a pull request.

 ## License